-Believe me, you won’t have any issues getting your Pug to drink water if you add a teaspoon to their water.
+You won’t have any issues getting your Pug to drink water if you add a teaspoon to their water.

 #4 Use Baking Soda

-Mix a teaspoon of baking soda and some water together, until you get a pasty substance.
+Mix a teaspoon of baking soda and some water until you get a pasty substance.
 Apply some to a toothbrush and brush gently.

 This should help your dog’s breath smell better.
 Focus on brushing the teeth where they meet the gumline.
 You will have to do this a few times before you notice a difference.

-#5 Green Tea
+#5 Peppermint Tea

 When you make a cup for yourself in the evening, brew enough for your Pug.
-Make sure that it’s not hot and put some in a syringe after they are done eating.
+Make sure that it’s not hot, and put some in a syringe after they are done eating.

-Your Pug will love it and it’s not only a great way to cleanse their teeth, but it acts as an anti-bacterial.
+Your Pug will love it, and it’s not only a great way to cleanse their teeth, but it acts as an antibacterial.
 It’s helping decrease the growth of the bacteria that is causing the bad smell.

 #6 Apple Cider Vinegar

 It’s an antibacterial that will help with inflammation.
 Use about a teaspoon and mix it with green tea.
-You’ll be using it as a flush, you’re not trying to get them to drink the tea.
+You’ll be using it as a flush, and you’re not trying to get them to drink the tea.

-Apply it directly to their teeth using a syringe and you can even rub it in by brushing their teeth with your fingers.
+Apply it directly to their teeth using a syringe, and you can even rub it in by brushing their teeth with your fingers.

 #7 Carrots and Other Vegetables

 Make sure you’re feeding your dog these vegetables after they have eaten their food.
-Stick with vegetables that are good for them such as carrots, and apples.
+Stick with vegetables that are good for them, such as carrots and apples.

 After reading this article, you have some ideas on how to get rid of your Pug’s stinky breath.
-The best way to control the bad breath is with proper hygiene.
+The best way to control bad breath is with proper hygiene.

-This will help you determine whether your dog is indeed just suffering from bad breath or if they have acquired a periodontal disease.
+It will help you determine whether your dog is indeed just suffering from bad breath or if they have acquired a periodontal disease.